ErnestoHkirk/RTChrome/README.md

 ## Change Log
 v1.29
-- Fix fatal error where extension is unable to run due to recent update to google search where all visible URLS were replaced with breadcrumbs
+- Fix fatal error where extension is unable to run due to recent update to google search where all visible URLS were replaced with breadcrumb styling

 v1.23
 - Fix issue where extension does not run if prime video URL includes '/gp/' when the user accesses the different options on the 'Amazon Prime Video' page, ex: 'all videos' , 'your videos' , 'included with prime' , etc